-Social Ads Manager (SAM) by Brighter Option – bulk ad creation, upload, powerful tracking built in, save targeted interests for reuse, great support by skype and email, cost is % of spend
+Social Ads Manager (SAM) by Brighter Option – bulk ad creation, upload, powerful tracking built-in, save targeted interests for reuse, great support by skype and email, the cost is % of spend

 Pixlr & MS Paint – Cropping, adjusting image brightness and contrast to shout louder, adding text and certain effects.
 Free!
 YAAY.

 FBAdsToolbox – To add standard effects like image borders in different colors and certain neat image effects like scroll buttons, video play buttons, etc. Very affordable at $58/year (save $60+) or $12/mo.

 Confessions of an Advertising Man – ad copy guidelines by David Ogilvy.
 I also want to get Ogilvy on Advertising and my friend Marty Weintraub’s Killer Facebook Ads

 Google Website Optimizer (on HTML, not WordPress) – conversion rate optimization

 Landing pages set up and ready to be split test in GWO.